jsartisan/frontend-challenges/challenges/229-remove-node-from-end-of-linked-list/README.md

-You are given the beginning of a linked list `head`, and an integer `n`.
+Write a function that takes two parameters: a linked list starting at node `head`, and a number `n`.

-Remove the nth node from the end of the list and return the beginning of the list.
+Your task is to delete the node that is `n` positions from the tail of the list, then return the modified list's head node.

 **Constraints:**
 - The number of nodes in the list is sz